jawj/IKEv2-setup/README.md

 ### Troubleshooting

 If you ran this script before 13 September 2021, and used the generated PowerShell commands to set up Windows 10 clients, those clients may be unable to connect owing to a bug in Windows 10.
-If this is the case, see [issue #126](https://github.com/jawj/IKEv2-setup/issues/126) and, if necessary, retrieve and run [`win10fix.sh`](https://raw.githubusercontent.com/jawj/IKEv2-setup/master/win10fix.sh).
+If this is the case, see [issue #126](https://github.com/jawj/IKEv2-setup/issues/126).

 Otherwise, if things don't work out right away ...